mssgill/dm_dev_guide/build-ci/eups_tutorial.rst

 Here, we provide a tutorial-based introduction to basic EUPS functionality.
-Throughout, we use the ``%`` symbol to represent a shell prompt (i.e., this preceeds commands one might type into a terminal).
+Throughout, we use the ``%`` symbol to represent a shell prompt (i.e., this precedes commands one might type into a terminal).

 .. _EUPS: https://github.com/RobertLuptonTheGood/eups